eclipse-iofog/iofog-platform/README.md

 ## Usage

 Run `./bootstrap.sh` to ensure all required dependencies are present and initialise terraform files.

-If you didn't have `gcloud` prior to running the bootstrap script, please run:
+If you didn't have `gcloud` prior to running the bootstrap script, please ensure `gcloud` is in your PATH.
+You can do so by running:
 ```sh
   source /usr/local/lib/google-cloud-sdk/completion.bash.inc
   source /usr/local/lib/google-cloud-sdk/path.bash.inc